biodar/bdformats/rhdf5/README.md

 ## Load 24hr data

-For this Rmd file, we will try 50 files out of some 540
+For this Rmd file, we will try 50 files out of some \~540.
+According to
+\[@martin2007discrimination\], a typical dBZ is (17).
+There does not seem to be a standard let a lone a gold standard value as elsewhere it was something like 0-4dbZ.

 ``` r
 library(data.table)